alu0101240374/ull-esit-gradoii-pl.github.io/practicas/_posts/2021-03-22-async-serialize.md

 The `enforce` field can come in handy here.
 It can be set to either `pre` or `post` to push processing either before or after other loaders.

-Linting is a good example because the build should fail before it does anything else:
+Linting is a good example because we want the build to fail before it does anything else:

 ```js
 {